 The members of the board of managers are paid in accordance with separate agreements which do not contain provisions on bonus and incentive schemes.
+The recommendations regarding severance pay will is followed.

 The board of directors judges that information on the individual person's remuneration, pension and retirement schemes and terms of employment is not relevant to an assessment of the bank, and the board of directors thus finds that the information provided in the annual report on the remuneration paid to the boards of directors and management is satisfactory and adequate.